dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ));
 ```

-In our template for this action, we just want the user to have all of the form fields displayed as their correct form elements, so in `create_author.html.twig` copy and paste the following:
+In our template for this action, we just want the user to have all of the form fields displayed as their correct form elements.
+So, in the `create_author.html.twig` file, copy and paste the following:

 {% highlight html %}
 {% raw %}